muskit/HoYoCodes-Discord-Bot/internal/bot/help_texts/subscriptions.md

 - `/subscribe`: Creates a subscription for a channel.
 This can be run on an already-subscribed channel to reconfigure it with the following options.
   - `announce_code_additions`: Determine if the subscription should notify of new codes being added.
 Default: `true`
   - `announce_code_removals`: Determine if the subscription should notify of codes being removed.
 Default: `false`
-  - `channel`: Run this command for another channel.
-Default: current channel
 - `/unsubscribe`: Deactivates a subscription for a channel
-  - `channel`: Run this command for another channel.
-Default: current channel
 - `/filter_games`: Set games that a subscription should notify for.
 By default, **the subscription will notify for all games**.
 Specify no games in the command to subscribe to all.
 - `/add_ping_role`: Add a role that will be pinged for a channel's subscription.
 - `/remove_ping_role`: Remove a role from being pinged for a channel's subscription.